Newspaper Page Text

 cerned about the proposed Negro

-Baseball T.eague.
+Baseball League.
 Will it include

 all financially-responsible teams

-from Baltimore to Kansas City?
+from Baltimore to Kansas City"’

-Will members benefit from the
+Will members benefit front the

-hookup?
-And who will be at the
+hookup’’ And who will be at the

 helm?
-These are samples of (ues
+These are samples of ques

 tions being advanced daily with